whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 _“Mmmm, Nortonnn.”_

-...Vignettes, people, magnificent mountainscapes and deserts, remote communes, music… music.
+…Vignettes, people, magnificent mountainscapes and deserts, remote communes, music… music.
 Musicians.
 Townes Van Zandt.
 Rosie Flores.
 Coffee with Butch Hancock, desperately trying to remember every word, defeated in part by the weed… Learning crafts, maintaining a motorcycle without much help.
 Book after book going off like depth charges in her mind.
 Long stoned conversations about ethics and politics and the underlying realities of history.
 Sex.
 Drugs.
 Drink.
 Driving much too fast.
 Rough schooling in what the spy community calls “tradecraft”, just to stay out of trouble—because trouble could always find a bisexual hippie chick with a big motorcycle in the West.
 Learning to meet threats with words and wit and sincerity—and when those failed, any weapon that came to hand.
 Never a particularly violent person, but learning to keep her head on straight in a fight even when she was high or tripping, because she couldn’t be free otherwise.
 Like the man said: _To live outside the law you must be honest._

 Marriage to a good guy, breaking up one long sad night on the pier at Algoma.
 Hearing of his death years later, leaving, ending up in Amsterdam for a long time.

 Back to the States eventually, getting a job teaching English, fighting with School Boards and other teachers.
 Students like meteors streaking across the night sky.
 Poetry slams.

-Finding a 1949 FL Panhead in need of some factory original love...
+Finding a 1949 FL Panhead in need of some factory original love…

 #